tsoding/wcc/README.md

 $ make help
 ```

-If you are on a platform where the supplied Makefile does not work, keep in mind that to just build the executable of the compile you can do
+If you are on a platform where the supplied Makefile does not work, keep in mind that to just build the executable of the compiler you can do

 ```console
 $ g++ -Wall -Werror -Wextra -pedantic -std=c++17 -ggdb -o wcc src/wcc.cpp